Liars & Storytellers (3) (Background)

 The Weinbergs arrived from the north, the Seetans from the south.
 The dog shot out through his canvas door in the barn wall, his barking enough to raise the dead.
 ‘Shut the god-damned hell up, before I kick your ass into next week!” the man’s voice echoed off the distant tree line.
 A high-pitched woman’s voice censured the still night, “Johnny, do you have to swear so god-damned much!?”

-The elders sat around the porch table dealing the Pinochle double-deck while before them stood whiskey and sours in mismatched jelly glasses, the ice broken from the porch eave.
-We children were eight.
+The elders sat around the porch table, dealing the Pinochle double-deck, while before them stood whiskey and sours in mismatched jelly glasses, the ice broken from icicles on the porch eaves.
+We, the children, were eight.
 The four pre-war siblings appeared in the door frame to the porch to greet the guests as politeness required before disappearing to read books.
-We born post-war were sent away to listen to the radio but slipped back to join the dog under the table and listen to the stories.
+We, born post-war, were sent away to listen to the radio but slipped back to join the dog under the table and listen to the stories.

 Big-hearted and big-mouthed Slavs visiting our isolated 1950s Wisconsin farmhouse taught storytelling and deception.
 They told big stories about a neighbor’s new Cadillac and Depression-era poverty while bemoaning ungrateful children.
 Now and then they hinted at that which they escaped––starvation, massacre, war, genocide––fairy tales impressed upon a child’s mind by a momentary silence, a shake of the head, a wife’s anxious glance.
 Both the veteran and immigrant lacked words to encompass and articulate unspeakable horror.

-The Seagrams Seven bottle emptied as the volume rose.
+The Seagrams Seven bottle emptied, and the volume rose.
 Pinochle cards hit the table like artillery shells while heavy boots stomped the floor to emphasize political truth.
 “Mark my words, Archie, when Tito goes, you Serbs and Croats will be at one another’s throats…!”
-Now and then, a massive shoe stamped a paw or hand, bawling beneath the table interrupting the brawling above.
-They’d run the children and dogs off only to have us (sly little Indians) creep back under.
+Now and then, a massive shoe stamped a paw or hand, bawling beneath the table, interrupting the brawling above.
+The big people would run the children and dogs off only to have us (sly little Indians) creep back under.
 We learned certain working truths.

 My father lied.

 Once, an older sister, an articulate and fearless college sophomore, looked directly into his eyes to ask, “Do you know when you’re lying?”
 Family lore has it that my great-grandmother was a Seminole Indian, a history that played significantly in my family story.
 My mother, when father’s lies were particularly egregious, would spit out the epithet ‘you lying Indian.’
-(Later, when I met my Florida/Georgia kinfolk, I found this Indian heritage asserted among the men, denied among the women.)
-Casual lying seemed to suit my father, but I early found the habit so scorchingly painful that I would go for long periods without speaking for the pain the misspoken word visited upon the trusting.
+(When I met my Florida/Georgia kinfolk, I found this Indian heritage asserted among the men, denied among the women.)
+Casual lying seemed to suit my father, but I early found that the pain lying caused was so scorchingly painful that I would go for long periods without speaking for the hurt the misspoken word visited upon the trusting.
 I learned to speak little, and speak carefully, but it took a decade before I figured out how to signal ‘story’ from ‘truth’ to my listener.

 Working truths evolved.

-My father’s was he had been orphaned thrice by his eleventh year and ran away from a brutal household in his 14th (or 15th year).
-A water-stained US Army Form DD 214 documented his combat decorations and war heroism, the regimental first sergeant, his unit in near constant combat from Guadalcanal through Okinawa and poised to invade Kyushu when atomic bombs on Hiroshima and Nagasaki precluded the invasion and his likely death.
-In the end, my father became a respected community leader and politician and remained a liar.
+My father was a liar.
+We know, however, that he had been orphaned thrice by his eleventh year, and ran away from a brutal household in his 14th (or 15th year.
+A water-stained US Army Form DD 214 documented his combat decorations and war heroism, the regimental first sergeant, his unit in near constant combat from Guadalcanal through Okinawa.
+They were poised to invade Kyushu when atomic bombs on Hiroshima and Nagasaki precluded the invasion and his likely death.
+In the end, my father became a respected community leader and politician, but remained a liar.
 Folks adjusted.

 My mother was the storyteller.
 Lasting the duration of a Pall Mall cigarette, stories were meant to teach while entertaining, thus to hold a child’s attention.
 “Uncle Josip fell from the catwalk into the vat of molten steel.’
 She sipped her coffee.
-She glanced through the porch window at morning storm.
-She exhaled smoke while stubbing the cigarette.
+“They sure as shit didn’t bury the vat of slag!”
+She glanced through the porch window at the morning storm.
+We visualized his body turn to smoke, his toupee floating atop the fiery metal.
+She exhaled smoke and stubbed out her cigarette.
 “He was a Pyanitsa.”
-Ah, the takeaway was ‘don’t be a drunk (A good story gives room to interpret, right?).
-“Now feed the cows.”
+Ah, the lesson was ‘don’t go to work drunk (I think)’.
+“Now, go out and feed the cows.”

 An Ivy League Jewish quota sent the brilliant children of Holocaust survivors into my insular world.
 They too remembered loud-mouthed uncles who paused, the anxious aunt lifting a hand, a hint at memories too unbearable to speak.
 My roommate was Michael; think Garrison Keillor assigned to room with Jon Stewart.
 I dated Julia; think Tom Hanks taking Barbara Streisand to the Kollege Klub for a 25₵ beer.

 Books replaced football.
 I read Malraux’s Man’s Fate but also Robert Conquest’s Harvest of Shame, Pasternak’s Doctor Zhivago, and everything Dostoevsky wrote.
 I memorized the poetry of Blok, Akhmatova, and Pasternak.
-The diminutive Professor Victor Terras brought an intense Fyodor Dostoevsky alive into a cold Van Hise classroom.
-Professor Petrovich’s bald head and caterpillar mustache just visible over the lectern lectured on intra-war European history, the approaching WWII storm, a vision that summoned a farm boy’s hot sunny afternoon, dark tornado clouds in the northwest spilling over moraine hills.
+The diminutive Professor Victor Terras brought Fyodor Dostoevsky to life into a cold Van Hise classroom.
+Professor Petrovich’s bald head and caterpillar mustache, just visible over the lectern, lectured on intra-war European history, the approaching WWII storm, a vision that brought to this farm boy’s mind a hot sunny afternoon with dark tornado clouds spilling over moraine hills.
 Not all professors were brilliant.
-Two self-satisfied mediocrities team-taught Sociology 101 while spouting bromides (You young women; if you know you’re going to be raped, maybe you should just lay back and enjoy it.) confirming if nothing else undeserved idiots occupied positions of respect, like the cursed Catholic priests in my grandmother’s Austro-Hungarian Empire.
+Two self-satisfied mediocrities team-taught Sociology 101 while spouting bromides (You young women; if you know you’re going to be raped, maybe you should just lie back and enjoy it.) confirming, if nothing else, undeserved idiots occupied positions of respect, like corrupt Catholic priests in my grandmother’s Austro-Hungarian Empire.
 The war in Vietnam agitated the campuses.
 Student draft riots rolled up and down Madison’s State Street, and tear gas drifted through my room as I studied the Russian language.
 Certitudes became as insubstantial as cigarette smoke rising into the buttresses arching over the Student Union Rathskeller’s wooden tables.

 A worldview evolved.
 It had to.
 The Vietnam War called young men to choose.
-The truth was mutable and contingent perhaps, but working truths existed.
-Socialists, be they be National or International, committed genocide.
+The truth was mutable and contingent, perhaps, but working truths existed.
+Socialists, be they National or International, Fascist or Communist, committed genocide.
 My father and his generation fought the Fascists into submission.
 In 1969, Communists held power over great swaths of the earth.
 When Communists came to power, genocide ensued.
-It was as one plus one equals two.[2]
+It was as if one plus one equals two.[2]

 I left Vietnam in December 1971.
 We had won.
 The Tet offensive decimated the Vietcong.
 The North Vietnamese had no remaining 18-year-out cohorts.
 We had killed them all and I was bored.
 An intelligence assignment to Berlin, Germany, had opened.

-Fifty years later, I examine that young officer who arrived in Berlin, Germany around Christmas 1971.
+Fifty years later, I examine that young officer who arrived in Berlin, Germany, around Christmas 1971.
 The adjectives that come to mind are ‘feckless,’ womanizer, goalless, perhaps, “Good-Time Charlie.”
-Count Leo Tolstoi had populated War and Peace with such officers and didn’t like them much.
+Count Leo Tolstoi had populated War and Peace with such officers, and he didn’t like them much.

 My work site was in the southeast Berlin Marienfelde District, a height where the WWII debris of bombed-out Berlin created a tall hill upon which we Americans constructed a 200ft high antenna tower and array.
-There was a maintenance elevator to the top to which my sponsor Captain Valentine took my on New’s Year Eve 1971.
+There was a maintenance elevator to the top, to which my sponsor, Captain Valentine, took me on New Year’s Eve 1971.
 We looked east into the darkness; not a creature was stirring.
-To the North and West Berlin was a cacophony of noise, fireworks, light and color.
-Search and flood lights marked the Berlin Wall; to the east darkness and silence, as a Northern Wisconsin December night.
+To the North and West, Berlin was a cacophony of noise, fireworks, light and color.
+Searchlights and floodlights marked the Berlin Wall; to the east, darkness and silence, as a Northern Wisconsin December night.

 The Soviet General Staff was upgrading the Group of Soviet Forces Germany with new fighters, tanks, artillery, and redundant and sophisticated command and control and communications as the US military sunk assets into Vietnam’s mud and corruption.
 Were the Soviet weapons defensive or offensive?
 For the soldier, it depended upon which end of the reticulated aperture into which you squinted.